 The Consortium will establish a due date for submission of the completed Application of 30 business days from receipt of Notice of Intent to Apply.
 (Please note: other documentation will be required during subsequent steps in the accreditation review process).
 The Consortium will also offer an opportunity for an electronic meeting to answer any questions about the Accreditation Process during that 30 day period.
 If the Application, including the $1,000 fee, is not received by the established date, the Consortium will notify the program that the Notice of Intent to Apply will be considered inactive and no further action will be taken.
 Programs may notify the Consortium that they would like to reactivate their NIA at any time.
 Reactivation will require an updated NIA.

 Programs will submit completed Application form to the Consortium with the $1,000 non-refundable fee to initiate the Accreditation Review Process within 30 business days of filing the NIA.
 The Consortium staff will review the Application for completion.
 If incomplete, the program will be contacted and the Application will be returned for completion.
 If complete, Consortium will notify the program that Application is complete.
-A tentative site visit date will be set for approximately eight to twelve months from the date of receipt of the Application.
+A tentative site visit date will be set for approximately eight to twenty-four months from the date of receipt of the Application.
 The Application will be forwarded to the Accreditation Commission for review.
 Consortium staff will serve as the intermediary between the Program and the Accreditation Commission.

 Consortium staff will schedule an initial call with the program within 30 business days of receipt of Application.
 Consortium staff will also be available for regularly scheduled technical assistance calls throughout the review process.
 Programs are encouraged to contact the Consortium at any time with questions regarding the Self Study Guide, the Accreditation Standards, as well as the process for Initial Accreditation and for Renewal of Accreditation.
 Further, programs are welcome to submit sections of the required documentation throughout the process.
 Programs will notify the Consortium when all required documentation has been submitted.
 Applications not completed will be kept on file for one year and must be updated when submitted.